GuriZenit/discord-ai/README.md

 OPENAI_API_KEY=openai-api-key-here
 ```

+You can get the Bot's token on Discord Developer Portal, and the  openai's token
+on their website, You can  make a account [here](https://beta.openai.com/signup).

 ## Observations

 ### Token's limit

-I did it in a way that the AI remembers the previous messages,
-thus being able to continue in the same subject, but due to the
+The AI remembers the previous messages, thus being able to continue in
-limitations of the API, it is necessary to clean the old messages,
+the same topic, but due to the limitations of the API, it is necessary
-this happens when it reaches a certain number of tokens,
+to clean the old messages, this happens when it reaches a certain number
-[seee more](https://beta.openai.com/docs).
-You can determine the amount of messages that will be
+of tokens, [seee more](https://beta.openai.com/docs).
+You can determine
-cleaned, just edit that constant:
+the amount of messages that will be cleaned, just edit that constant in
+`src/Structures/openai.js`:

 ```javascript
 const cleanAmount = 4;